drinkcat/SmarterScale/README.md

 ## More technical background

 The computer vision algorithm is very simple, and uses OpenCV.
-There's 3 main steps:
+There's 4 main steps:
  - Threshold the image (blur, local adaptive threshold, some morphological opening)
  - Look for horizontal and vertical segments (this assume there is enough gap between the segments)
  - Group those segments into digits
    - Figure out which digit it is based on segment position.
    - Extract number based on those digits.
- - Once we extract the same number a few times, consider it good.
+ - Once we extract the same number a few times, across different frames, consider it good.

 I had more complex logic in earlier version of the app, but the above seems to work well enough, and at least for the scale in question, is quite resiliant to external lighting changes.